Dremel 3000, 4000, 4300, 8220 – Comparison of the Best Dremel Rotary Tools

 The 2-corded Dremel 3000 is a level above its predecessor Dremel tools with its twist nose cap.
 The redesigned nose cap features an integrated wrench that makes changing and attaching easy and fast thus saving you time when changing one kind of project to another.
-Beyond this, the Dremel, this version of Dremel is also equipped with a combination of side vents and the main fan for a cool, smooth operation.
+Beyond this, this version of Dremel is also equipped with a combination of side vents and the main fan for a cool, smooth operation.

 The Dremel 4300 rotary tool is fitted with a Universal 3-jaw chuck so that you can attach a variety of Dremel accessories on the tool.
 The accessories complement the tools 35000-RPM maximum speed making Dremel 4300 super powerful.

 The refurbished tag on the Dremel 8220 may make you think of this tool as less powerful and unsuitable for complex applications in the workshop.
 You will be surprised at how effective this tool is when at work.
 The Dremel 8220 has a quick collect lock so that you can easily change the accessories.
 It also features an ergonomic handle that complements its lightweight.
 Regarding performance, Dremel 8220 is powered by Max Lithium-ion battery that works for an hour before needing to recharge.

 Our verdict: Basing on the source of power for each model, our recommendation is twofold: if you are looking for a tool that will give you flexibility but still help you achieve a lot, then go with the wireless Dremel 8220.
 But if you are looking for a powerful rotary tool that you can use continuously without having to recharge, then opt for the Dremel 4000 or 4300 model.